 - Your organisation must be not for profit.

 - Where the application is part funding a purchase or capital improvement, the grant will not be released until proof has been provided that all other funds required are in place.

 - The application must be precise and cover in detail what the funds will be used for; any applications which the committee considers to be vague will not be considered.

-- Once the grant has been received, Music in the Park will require a report on how the money was spent and the benefit to the local community.
+- Once the grant has been received, Music in the Park will require receipts / invoices for the expenditure and a report on the benefit to the local community.

 - Music in the Park will publish the names of all grantees on our website and in our published accounts.

 - Any applications that have not been fully completed will not be considered by the Trustees.
 They will be returned, and the applicant asked to complete the form and resubmit it once all of the information has been completed.

 In some cases, if the Trustees feel the application is for a worthwhile cause but is requesting too much money or we cannot fund the whole amount, we will make grants for part of the costs.
 Before paying out the grants, we will ask for either a new costing or for funding to be in place from elsewhere for the rest of the amount.